home-assistant/home-assistant.io/source/_docs/configuration/entity-registry.markdown

 As a user, you can change the `entity_id` and add the `name` and `disabled_by` value to each entry.
+ - Changing the _first line_ of each entry will change the `entity_id` of the entity throughout Home Assistant.

- - The value of `name` will override the name of the entity as given by the integration.
+ - The value of `name` will override the _friendly name_ of the entity as given by the integration.

    _Added in Home Assistant 0.64._
  - The key `disabled_by` can either be `hass` or `user`.
 This functionality